Hilti TE 30-A36 Cordless Rotary Hammer Review

 The Hilti TE 30-A36 cordless combihammer has smooth ergonomics also proved helpful.
 During extended periods of drilling into concrete, you’ll find yourself leaning on the tool with any available body part to take some of the strain off your wrists and elbows, so a tool with a lot of broad surfaces and rounded edges like the TE 30-A36 is more comfortable to use.
 For pushing with your legs, the grippy rubber surface of the slightly springy side handle helps it grip a dusty pant leg well, and the flat back of the battery makes a comfortable platform to lean against.

 I never bound a bit suddenly enough to enact the inertial sensor switch, but I did get the mechanical clutch to kick in at times while using core bits.
 The clutch seemed to be set at a good level—not weak enough to affect productivity and not strong enough to deliver a jarring blow to the user.
-Its smooth, intermittent action gave me ample notice that it was time to clear dust out of the hole before I could proceed.
+Its smooth, intermittent action gave me ample notice that it was time to clear the dust out of the hole before I could proceed.

 Hilti TE 30-A36 Cordless Rotary Hammer Speed and Power Testing

 I loved how the tool worked on its own, but to compare the Hilti TE 30-A36 cordless rotary hammer to other top tools I have admired through the years I had to visit my traditional testing grounds for rotary hammers.
 Years ago I discovered retired highway barriers at a highway department facility, and I am graciously allowed to use them for my occasional concrete testing needs.
 These barriers are ideal for controlled quantitative testing since they were made to exacting government specs with 3,000 PSI concrete and aggregate up to 1-1/2 inches, and they have been fully cured for decades.
-Their size and shape allows me both vertical and horizontal drilling, and I can easily find rebar within them to jam bits against when testing clutch action.
+Their size and shape allow me both vertical and horizontal drilling, and I can easily find rebar within them to jam bits against when testing clutch action.

 To follow up on Hilti’s claims that their cordless TE 30-A36 combihammer could out-drill any other SDS Plus rotary hammer (or combihammer), I raced it against the brand’s largest corded SDS Plus hammer, the 12.9–pound TE 40.
 Trading the same 3/4-inch bit back and forth, I drilled holes 5-7/8 inches deep and timed the individual trials.